jakbichler/Seam-Carving-using-CNNs/README.md

 -- depth_weight: Weight for the depth estimate in the combination of inpainted heatmap from Gradcam, gradient energy and depth estimation

 -- show_steps: (Optional) Flag.
 If provided, the script will show and save intermediate steps.
 There's no need to provide a value for this flag.
-It will save intermediate output images and create a video displaying the steps of seam carving
+It will save intermediate output images and create a video displaying the steps of seam carving.

+NOTE: that this will slow down the script, especially when the vectorized (stretched) triangles are plotted.